 Doctor insights on:

+Be suicidal: This answer may seem facetious but it's not.
+Psych.
+Hospitals will usually only admit you if you're a danger to yourself or others or if you're psychotic (hallucinating or delusional).
 Why do you want to go?
 Take yourself to the nearest medical center emergency department and ask to see the psychiatrist on duty.
 The doc will help figure out what would help. ...Read more

 When less won't do: The law and medical ethics say that care should be provided in the "least restrictive environment" possible.
 Since psychiatric wards are fairly restrictive, they should be used only when office visits or day treatment programs won't do.
 Usual reasons: suicide or violence risk; severe psychosis, mania, or depression that prevents functioning outside the hospital; need for careful med adjustment. ...Read more